kaustubhd93/exp-labs/learning-kubernetes/notes.md

     - requiredDuringSchedulingIgnoredDuringExecution: Scheduler will not schedule any pods if the criteria of the node doesnt match
     - preferredDuringSchedulingIgnoredDuringExecution: Scheduler will try to look for a match first if not found will schedule it any available node.
     - requiredDuringSchedulingrequiredDuringExecution (Not implemented yet)
+- Node affinity is a property of Pods that attracts them to a set of nodes (either as a preference or a hard requirement).
+Taints are the opposite -- they allow a node to repel a set of pods.
+Tolerations are applied to pods.
+Tolerations allow the scheduler to schedule pods with matching taints.

 ## DaemonSet